seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-01-29-obstacle-tower-1.md

 meta_image: /assets/blog/obstacle-tower/1/front.png
 front_image_type: cover
 front_image_align: right
-front_text: >
-   Unity introduced the Obstacle Tower Challenge, a new reinforcement learning contest with a difficult environment.
-In this post, we guide the readers on installing the environment on Linux using conda.
 excerpt: >
    Unity introduced the Obstacle Tower Challenge, a new reinforcement learning contest with a difficult environment.
 In this post, we guide the readers on installing the environment on Linux using conda.